duarteocarmo/duarteocarmo.com/content/posts/25-Building-telegram-bot-python-finance.md

-title: Building a Telegram bot to track investments
+title: Building a Telegram bot in Python to track your portfolio
-date: 22-11-2020
+date: 23-11-2020
-description: Building a telegram bot to helpo you track your portfolio performance.
+description: Building a telegram bot using Python to track your investment portfolio
-status: Draft

-In the past months, I’ve been spending a lot of time researching about investing: building your portfolio, back testing it, tracking your performance and acting accordingly are all things that currently interest me.
-One of these endeavors (and my stubbornness of building my own tools) has led me to create a telegram bot, here’s a small write up in hope you’ll find it interesting.
+_In the past months, I’ve been spending a lot of time researching about investing: building your portfolio, backtesting it, tracking its performance, and acting accordingly.
+One of these endeavors (and my stubbornness to build my own tools) has led me to create a telegram bot, here’s a small write up in hope you'll build your own._

 ## A Telegram Bot?
 Have you heard of Yahoo Finance?

-Yes, I have actually heard about and used [https://finance.yahoo.com/](https://finance.yahoo.com/) to track my portfolio, but there are a couple of reasons why I think it doesn't quite cut it.
+Yes, I have actually heard about and used [Yahoo Finance](https://finance.yahoo.com/) to track my portfolio, but there are a couple of reasons why I think it doesn't quite cut it:

-- **<u>Notification systems</u>**: When you set up an app such as [Yahoo Finance](https://apps.apple.com/us/app/yahoo-finance/id328412701) with your Portfolio, you can either create a widget that you visit every so often, or you can also set up a system to alert you about a particular set of stocks.
+- **<u>Notification systems</u>**: When you set up an app such as [Yahoo Finance](https://apps.apple.com/us/app/yahoo-finance/id328412701) with your Portfolio, you can either create a widget that you visit every so often, or you can set up a system to alert you about a particular set of stocks.
 I consider myself a passive investor, and will not check my performance every day, or even every week.
 I want a system that adapts to my "passive needs".
 Every so often let me know the worth of my portfolio.
 That's it.
-I feel that creating a bot will give me the flexibility of controlling the flow of information.
 - **<u>Accuracy</u>**: Before researching more on the topic I thought investment instruments (i.e., stocks or funds) were pretty standardized across apps and markets.
 Well, I was clearly wrong.
 Most financial data is a bit messy.
 Some apps can't show your particular funds, some do, but reference other exchanges.
 The whole thing is a bit of a mess.
 So by building something I control, I can make sure I am getting the right information from the right sources, at the right time.
 (Particularly being an [European investor](https://indexfundinvestor.eu/) - where information is even more scarce)
 - **<u>Customization</u>**: I don't want to simply track the value of my portfolio, I also want to control how it has evolved according to my expectations.
 And why stop there?
-There is a very specific set of information I want to keep track of.
-Let's say tomorrow I want to know a particular information regularly about a recent IPO.
-Building my own system allows me to customize it exactly to my present AND future needs.
+There is a very specific set of items I want to keep track of.
+Let's say tomorrow I want to know a particular piece of information about a recent IPO.
+Building my own system allows me to customize it exactly to both my present AND my future needs.

 Given these constraints (and my stubbornness to build my own tools), I decided I needed some sort of "programmable" notification system.
 Having heard a bit about telegram/discord bots, and being a subscriber to a couple of telegram channels myself, I decided to give [Telegram](https://telegram.org/) a shot.

 ## Building a basic bot

-When I decided to build a Telegram bot, I can't say I was surprised to see a great Python wrapper written exactly for this purpose: [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
+I can't say I was surprised to see a great Python wrapper written exactly for this purpose: [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
 Can't tell you how easy it was to set everything up using their extensive [Wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki).

 Let me walk you a bit through the process.
 You start by installing the library: